 On September 7th, 2017, almost six months after they discovered the exploit, Equifax suffered a significant data breach from an open-source vulnerability within the Apache Struts framework.
 This breach cost Equifax over $600 million in monetary losses, with only $125 million covered by “breach” insurance.

 This Equifax fail is a great example of what can happen when you don’t have a comprehensive asset inventory/management program in place.
 With cybersecurity incidents at an all-time high, it’s crucial, now more than ever, for any size business to have a full understanding of all IT assets in their environment.

-Remembering these three simple lessons when building your IT security processes will help ensure that your Security asset management program is built on a solid foundation.
+Remembering these three simple lessons when building your IT security processes will help ensure that your security asset management program is built on a solid foundation.
 At the end of the day, the most important lesson learned from the Equifax breach is that not having enough visibility and awareness into general inventory and IT processes can transform a simple patch update and turn it into a multi-million-dollar loss within a few months time.
-In short, visibility and awareness are the key to guarding yourself from major problems.
+In short, visibility and awareness are the keys to guarding yourself against major problems.

 Anglepoint has various services to help your organization implement and maintain a successful IT security program.
 If you would like any guidance or support, please reach out to us and schedule a time to talk with one of our IT security experts.